alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Expunge an Arrest Record in Alabama

-Ala.
+Expungement is a legal process for removing arrest- or conviction-related information from publicly owned domains.
+The Ala.
 Code § 15-27 specifies the eligibility requirements and processes for expunging arrest records.
-Individuals must petition the appropriate court and follow the correct guidelines.
-The expungement process in Alabama is as follows:
+Individuals seeking to expunge records must petition the appropriate court and follow the correct guidelines.
+Interested parties may follow these steps to expunge arrest records in Alabama:

-Intending petitioners must confirm whether they are eligible to file for expungement before initiating the process.
+Intending petitioners should confirm whether they are eligible to file for expungement before initiating the process.
 Alabama law only allows records to be deleted in specific cases enumerated in Ala.
 Code § 15-27-1 and Ala.
 Code § 15-27-2.
-They must wait for a specific period and meet specific requirements, such as paying fines and serving sentences.
+In most cases, inquirers may wait for a specific period and meet specific requirements, such as paying fines and serving sentences.

 • Their certified criminal record from the Alabama Law Enforcement Agency